 - Transferring money online or through the app: Before 11 .p.m.
 Eastern time

 How Chase Applies Deposits and Withdrawals

-To determine whether you owe an overdraft fee, Chase applies withdrawals and deposits in the following order:
+Chase applies withdrawals and deposits in the following order:

 - Chase first adds all your deposits to your account.

-Find Out: How to Find Your Chase Routing Number
+Find Out: How To Find Your Chase Routing Number

 You won’t pay a fee for this service, but you’re limited to six savings withdrawals per month before a $5 fee applies to subsequent withdrawals.
-You can opt out of Chase debit card overdraft coverage at any time to avoid the fees and any transaction for more than your balance will be automatically rejected.
+You can opt out of Chase debit card overdraft coverage at any time to avoid the fees and have any transaction for more than your balance be automatically rejected.